 - General.
 Last but not least, any quick reference or general information I have to share will show up here.

 I will be trying very hard to not use the catch-all heading of “Uncategorized,” that comes with WordPress.
-As a librarian, using such a term just rubs me the wrong way.
+As a former librarian, using such a term just rubs me the wrong way.
 If any articles turn up in this heading, it’s probably because I haven’t chosen a category for it.
 At the very least, I will use a subject heading (from either the Library of Congress or Sears taxonomies) as a tag.
 Such tags can be hooked by the internal search engine.

 Also, the tags on the various articles use a “controlled vocabulary” approach, using Library of Congress subject and authority headings.
 Entering such terms in the search window may also help you find what you’re looking for.

-I’m a librarian, and a cataloger at that.
 Some habits are hard to break.

 One thing I need to point out is that I have put some restrictions on comments for much of this site.
 I did this because my previous blogs were constantly being hit by spam-bots, to the point where they ceased to function correctly.
 Posting a comment is possible, but you may have to jump through a hoop or two.
 If the comment function appears on your browser, great!
 I’ve just made it difficult for robots to get in, and in so doing, I’ve sadly blocked out a lot of others.